exasol/pyexasol/doc/changes/unreleased.md

 organization by reading through ``doc/user_guide/encryption.rst``.
 2. If needed, update your usage of ``pyexasol.connect(...)`` & ``ExaConnection`` to reflect your organization's needs.

+### IMPORT & EXPORT
+With Exasol DB versions x & x, the default behavior has changed.
+Previously, the default behavior of the database was to have TLS certificate validation deactivated for IMPORT and EXPORT queries, leaving connections potentially vulnerable to security risks like man-in-the-middle attacks.
+Users needed to explicitly enable TLS certificate validation using custom parameters or SQL syntax.
+Now, TLS Certificate Validation is activated by default for IMPORT and EXPORT queries, ensuring secure data transfers by validating certificates for external file connections like HTTPS and FTPS.

+To deactivate TLS certificate validation manually:
+* Use the database parameter -etlCheckCertsDefault=0.
+This restores the previous behavior of no certificate validation for external connections.
+* (recommendation) Use the IGNORE CERTIFICATE / PUBLIC KEY on the SQL query to deactivate certificate validation for that query.

+Pyexasol uses a self-signed certificate for IMPORT & EXPORT, which means that it will fail the default enabled TLS certificate validation, as it is not a globally trusted certificate.
+Thus, with `pyexasol.connection().export*` and `pyexasol.connection().import*` methods,
+users will need to specify one of the following for the `value` in their `export_params={"certificate":<value>}` or `import_params={"certificate":<value>}`:
+* `IGNORE CERTIFICATE` - to disable certificate verification
+* `PUBLIC KEY 'sha256//*******'` - to specify the public key for certificate verification which only works from 8.32+

+Users who fail to make this changes will see errors like `SSL certificate problem: unable to get local issuer certificate`.

 ## ✨Features